DevStack06/MERN-Web-App/README.md

 - For restarting the server
   > sudo service mongod restart

-**Note -:Above codes are valid for linux only.For more info you can follow the official mongoDB website or else just google it :wink:**
+**Note -:Above codes are valid for linux only.For more info, you can follow the official mongoDB website or just google it out :wink:**

 ## **Back End Code**

-Inside the backend folder all the backend code are available .
+Inside the backend folder all the backend codes are available .
 This is the folder structure of backend code-:

 - model
   - All Mongoose model schemas
 - routes
   - All end points codes are here(routes folder)
 - uploads
-  - After uploading any profile picture the image will store on this folder
+  - After uploading any profile picture the image will be stored in this folder
 - index.js file (main Source file)
 - middleware.js (middleware for token validation)
 - config.js(helper function for middleware.js file)